-703.01 Maximum Building Height: No habitable floor of any other building shall exceed a height above the finished ground elevation measured at the front line of the building as specified in the latest edition of the International Building Code adopted by the City.
+- 703.01 Maximum Building Height: No habitable floor of any other building shall exceed a height above the finished ground elevation measured at the front line of the building as specified in the latest edition of the International Building Code adopted by the City. - 703.02 Minimum Lot Area: 12,000 square feet.

-- 703.02 Minimum Lot Area: 12,000 square feet. - 703.04 Minimum Lot Width: Ninety (90) feet.
+703.04 Minimum Lot Width: Ninety (90) feet.

-- (a) Front yard: Thirty (30) feet from the street right-of-way line to the building setback line.

-- (b) Side yards: Ten (10) feet.

-- (C) Rear Yard: Twenty-five (25) feet.

-Accessory Buildings: When detached from the main building, accessory buildings shall be set back a minimum of sixty (60) feet from the front yard line and a minimum distance of ten (10) feet from the side yard lot line and any rear yard line.
+- (a) Front yard: Thirty (30) feet from the street right-of-way line to the building setback line. - (b) Side yards: Ten (10) feet. - (C) Rear Yard: Twenty-five (25) feet. - 703.05 Minimum Floor Area of Residential (Heated and Cooled Areas): 1,800 square feet. - Accessory Buildings: When detached from the main building, accessory buildings shall be set back a minimum of sixty (60) feet from the front yard line and a minimum distance of ten (10) feet from the side yard lot line and any rear yard line.
 No accessory building shall cover more than ten percent (10%) of a required rear yard.
 Except as otherwise expressly provided herein, no accessory building, accessory structure or area may be used for residential, commercial or business purposes.
 See also Section 401.7 of this Ordinance.

 (Note: In an R-1 zone, with a minimum 25 foot rear yard and a minimum lot width of 90 feet, the minimum available rear yard would be 2,250 square feet (25 ft. x 90 ft.).
-Ten percent of that area would be 225 square feet.
+Ten percent of that area would be 225 square feet.)